pulumi/pulumi/docs/metadata.md

 orthogonally such that the incremental cost of creating new pairings is as low as possible (minimizing combinatorics).
 Some combinations are also clearly nonsense, such as AWS as your IaaS and GKE as your CaaS.

 For reference, here is a compatibility matrix.
-Each column with an `X` is described in this document already; each column with an `-` is planned, but not yet described; and blank entries are unsupported nonsense combinations:
+Each cell with an `X` is described in this document already; each cell with an `-` is planned, but not yet described; and blank entries are unsupported nonsense combinations:

 |               | AWS       | GCP       | Azure     | VMWare    |
 | ------------- | --------- | --------- | --------- | --------- |